Education Programs Associate

 - Comfort in presenting to large groups in person and online

-- Dedication to sharing the histories and stories of marginalized peoples often left out of history books
+- Interest in uplifting the stories of marginalized peoples often left out of history books

 - Flexibility, collaborative work ethic, and sense of humor